iamasteriix/gqlts-server/notes.md

 ### Dev logs

-- [x] start and test test-server with just `npm test`.
 - [ ] I need to destroy the database connection after running test server.
-- [ ] create a simple mock front-end that allows users to confirm the email link so I can update registration information in the database.
+- [x] This task was initially meant to tackle creating a mock front-end to test email confirmation.
+I solved it using express routing.

 ## Useful resources